A couple enjoying their kaiseki dinner in a traditional Japanese ryokan.

 While there are also some modest, simple ryokans, we definitely recommend choosing one with nice hot baths and gourmet meals – hey, when it’s time to be pampered, it’s time to be pampered.
 True, you don’t do it every day and neither do the locals.

-What should you know about staying in a ryokan?
+What to know about staying in a Ryokan?

 A young lady dressed in a yukata in a traditional ryokan room.